Skip to main content

 How long your flowers last directly correlates to where you display them.
 Flowers thrive in cool, shaded areas away from strong light sources.
 Avoid placing your arrangement in direct sunlight, under vents, or near fruits and veggies.
 Chilling it in the fridge every night can also offer preservation benefits.

 Unfortunately, all good things must come to an end, including your arrangement.
 But that doesn’t mean you have to stop enjoying your flowers.
-Leave your petals out to dry or use the oven or microwave to quickly reduce their moisture.
-Use the petals to decorate your favorite candle or make a potpourri, or to press and frame for a lasting memory.
+Once you've used these tips for how to make your flowers last longer, leave your petals out to dry or use the oven or microwave to quickly reduce their moisture.
+Use the petals to decorate your favorite candle, make a potpourri, or press and frame for a lasting memory.